Eddie Obeid: Criminal conspiracy

 Further to Operations Cyrus, Meeka and Cabot, the DPP charged Obeid and his son, Moses, of conspiring over a coal exploration licence granted over the Obeid family farm in the Bylong Valley, when Ian Macdonald was Resources Minister from 2007 to 2009.
 Macdonald was separately charged with misconduct in public office.
 All three were tried before Justice Elizabeth Fullerton, and the trial commenced in early 2020 and concluded in February 2021.
 None of the accused gave evidence at their trial.
 Justice Fullerton handed down her verdict on 19 July, finding all three guilty.
-On 21 October 2021, Obeid was sentenced to seven years' gaol, however was immediately released on bail due to concerns about the risk of Obeid contracting COVID.
+On 21 October 2021, Obeid was sentenced to seven years' jail, however was immediately released on bail due to concerns about the risk of Obeid contracting COVID.
 Macdonald and Moses Obeid were also given custodial sentences and did not apply for bail.
 Obeid, together with his son and Macdonald, lodged an appeal against their conviction, claiming that Justice Fullerton made a number of errors of fact and reasoning when she found them guilty.
-Despite applying for bail, Obeid is in custody with the appeal expected to be heard in September 2022, later delayed to April 2023.
+The appeal was dismissed by the NSW Court of Criminal Appeal in October 2023.
+Obeid served his sentence in Cooma Correctional Centre until released on parole on 20 August 2025.